inanna-malick/akka-streams-example/README.md

 Graphs
 ------

-Sometimes a linear pipeline isn't enough, in those cases stream graphs can be constructed where nodes have multiple inputs or outputs.
+Not everything can be expressed as a linear sequence of stream processing steps.
+The Akka Streams DSL provides tools for building stream processing graphs with stream processing nodes that have multiple inputs and outputs.
+In this case, we want to zip a fast stream together with a slow one, to throttle the throughput of the fast stream to that of the the slow one.
  - using graphbuilder for connecting stream processing vertices.
 Graphs can be complete or partial, with partial graphs having undefined sources or sinks.
  - Partial graphs can be converted into sinks, sources or flows.
  - throttle step as used above. image first

 ```